mastodon/mastodon-vagrant-box/README.md

 # A VirtualBox image for Mastodon development

 This VirtualBox base image contains all the required packages and configuration for running/instantiating a Mastodon instance for development.
 It is build using [Hashicorp's Packer](https://packer.io), the provisioning is done with Ansible through a dedicated git submodule called [mastodon-ansible](https://github.com/moritzheiber/mastodon-ansible).
 The tests are using [ServerSpec](https://serverspec.org).
-The image is build continuously using [Hashicorp Atlas](https://atlas.hashicorp.com).
+It's made available through [Hashicorp's Vagrant Cloud](https://app.vagrantup.com) at [`mastodon/ubuntu-xenial64`](https://app.vagrantup.com/mastodon/boxes/ubuntu-xenial64).

 _Note: Some of the content of the scripts in `scripts/` is borrowed from the [Bento](https://github.com/chef/bento) project._